-5.2 Non-Parametric Statistical Tests for Statistical Analysis
+5.2 Nonparametric Statistical Tests for Statistical Analysis

-In this paper we have used a 10-fcv, which is a way of estimating the real error of a classifier by testing it against all instances of the data set, while training the classifier with instances independent of the testing ones.
-The results obtained from this validation are
+In this paper we have used a 10-fcv, which is a way of estimating the real error of a classifier by testing it against all instances of the dataset, while training the classifier with instances independent of the testing instances.
+The results obtained from this validation are not completely independent, therefore the results neither present normal distribution nor homogeneity of variance.
+In this situation, we consider the use of nonparametric tests, according to the recommendations made in Demšar (2006).